-The highlight of Nantes, Pays de La Loire is of course the river itself!.
-The Loire is the longest river in France with a length of 1,012 kilometres.
+The highlight of Nantes, Pays de La Loire is, of course, the river itself!.
+The Loire is the longest river in France with a length of 1,012 kilometers.
 It runs through multiple towns and along some chateaux, parks, fancy boat restaurants and ends in Saint Nazaire into the Atlantic Ocean.
 Take the Loire Cruises or Bateaux Nantais on River Erdre that flows into The Loire and have lunch or dinner along the floating restaurants of La Loire.
-Simply walking or cycling along the river is calming with the fresh breeze and the view of ducks and birds swimming crossing the river.
-You can also just hangout with a drink or two and enjoy sunset here.
+Just walking or cycling along the river is calming with the fresh breeze and the view of ducks and birds swimming crossing the river.
+You can also just hang out with a drink or two and enjoy sunset here.

-Et Voila, 5 things for you to amaze yourselves with in Nantes!
+Et Voila, 5 things for you to amaze yourselves with, in Nantes!
 So take your bag and go experience this sparkling city!
-For more videos by Kokonutlist, do susbscribe to our Youtube Page!
+For more videos by Kokonutlist, do subscribe to our Youtube Page!